The Best Pumpkin Patch in Every State

 courtesy Evans Orchard and Cider Mill

 Like the idea of celebrating fall in a setting that feels more like a well-manicured park than a muddy ol’ farm?
 You’ll love Evans Orchard and Cider Mill.
 It’s just an hour’s drive from both Louisville and Cincinnati and 20 minutes from Lexington.
 Pick your own apples, pears, and pumpkins and end the day on a delicious note with fried pie and ice cream or apple dumplings at Sweet Apple Cafe & Bakery on site.
-Don’t miss these 38 stunning photos of fall across America.
+Fall foliage is almost as picture worthy as apple sweets, so don’t miss these 38 stunning photos of fall across America.

 Louisiana: Mrs. Heather’s Pumpkin Patch in Hammond